Canadian Warplane Heritage Museum logo

 CF‑LAQ

-Known Squadron Assignments: AETE;424;442
+Known Squadron Assignments: AETE; 424; 442

 First flight 17 May 1967, as CF-LAQ.
-Delivered to Aerospace Egineering and Test Establishment (CFB Uplands?)
+Delivered to Aerospace Engineering and Test Establishment (CFB Uplands?)
 17 May 1968.
 Still marked CF-LAQ when reported at Gatwick, UK on 22 May 1968.
 Seen at Gatwick again on 28 August 1969, carrying RCAF serial.

 From 115451

 Leased back to de Havilland Canada for trial on 15 July 1970, registered as CF-LAQ.
 To Bell-Textron for air cushion trials on 15 November 1971 (back to CAF serial number?).
 First flight in this configuration in August 1973, by 4950th Test Wing, USAF.
 Carried US designation XC-8A for these tests.
 To Aerospace Engineering and Test Establishment, CFB Cold Lake, Alberta, in 1975.
 Lease for this testing ended 30 April 1979.
 Converted to SAR configuration by de Havilland Canada by 30 October 1979.
-With No. 424 (T & R) Squadron, CFB Trenton, Ontario, in early 1990s.
-To No. 442 (T & R) Squadron, CFB Comox, BC, by 1997.
+With 424 (T & R) Squadron, CFB Trenton, Ontario, in early 1990s.
+To 442 (T & R) Squadron, CFB Comox, BC, by 1997.
 On display at the Edmonton International Airshow on 11 July 2002.
 Still operational with 442 Squadron in 2004, October 2005, and February 2009.
-SOS 2021 Preserved at Summerside Museum, PEI 2024-03-07
+SOS 2021.
+Preserved at Summerside Museum, PEI.

 1968-April-03 Taken on Strength 2022-02-07